-In a fire where electricity is involved, carbon dioxide is the best choice of extinguisher as unlike dry powder, it leaves no residue behind, so does no damage to equipment such as computers and photocopiers.
+In a fire where electricity is involved, carbon dioxide is the best choice of extinguisher.
+Unlike dry powder, it leaves no residue behind, so it does no damage to equipment such as computers and photocopiers.

 The gas is capable of entering the body of the equipment involved and thus putting out the fire.
 It is also often used in restaurants (for Class F fires not involving deep fat cooking fires) as it will not contaminate food or cooking equipment.
 CO2 is not suitable for Class F fires as it has such a powerful discharge that it could cause a splashback of the hot oil onto the operator.

 Other locations where a CO2 extinguisher is suitably placed include laboratories, mechanical rooms, kitchens, and areas with flammable liquids are stored.

 CO2 extinguishers are not recommended for Class A fires involving flammable solids as it is unlikely that it will be able to displace enough of the oxygen, so the fire could just re-ignite.
 For that reason, CO2 fire extinguishers are also not recommended for outdoor fires.
 At the opposite end of the spectrum, this type of extinguisher is also not recommended for fires in confined spaces, as the oxygen depletion could cause asphyxiation in the operator.